 A Little Mahalo...

-I have a goal: to visit every continent and every state in the Union.
-I figure Alaska and Hawaii are going to be tough seeing I have to either fly or sail to them.
 The Descendants, based on the novel by Kaui Hart Hemmings, isn't a comedy nor is it a drama.
 It is a film that appears to think it's a bit more clever and insightful than it really is.
 It isn't a bad film, but it it isn't as good a film as it is being presented as.

 Matt King (George Clooney) is a lawyer and land baron in our fiftieth state, a descendant of native Hawaiian royalty (hence the title).
 He is facing the sale of the last unspoiled land in all of Hawaii, which will enrich his various cousins and himself.
 However, there is a personal matter that soon overwhelms him.

 His wife, Elizabeth (Patricia Hastie) has had a boating accident and is lying in a coma.
 While Matt is the first to admit their marriage was not perfect, he is devastated by her injury and by the fact that she is basically dead.
 He now has to face the unenviable task of getting his two daughters ready for their mother's impending death.
 Their younger daughter, Scottie (Amara Miller) is at home, but the older, teenage Alexandra (Shailene Woodley) is away at boarding school, where she is majoring is drunkenness, foul language, and general whining.
 Matt drags her back home, where he learns a big surprise.

 Elizabeth had been having an affair just before her boating accident.